esensi/model/readme.md

     /**
      * These are the relationships that the model should set up.
-     * Using PHP and Laravel's magic methods, these relationship
+     * Using PHP and Laravel's magic, these relationship keys
-     * keys resolve to the actual models automatically.
+     * resolve to the actual models automatically.
      *
      * @example relationship bindings:
      *